ajudges/DirectoryMonitor/README.md

 	- output a policy breached message

 ### Sample of configuration file -- directoryConf
-The file directoryConf is a `list[json]`
+The file directoryConf is a `list[json]`.
+To add more directories, just add an additional json.
+See examples below
+#### Sample Conf One directory

-The sample below has a monitoring configuration for two directories. directory1 has a control policy of maximum number of content - 2.
+The sample below has a monitoring configuration for a directory. directory1 has a control policy of maximum number of content - 2.
 It has a delete policy to delete all files when number of content > 2.

-directory2 has a control policy max size - 3 MB.
-It has a delete policy to delete all but file1.txt and file2.txt;

 `
 [